oktadev/okta-blog/_source/_posts/2022-02-25-thymeleaf-security.md

 - [Learn How to Build a Single-Page App with Vue and Spring Boot](/blog/2021/10/04/spring-boot-spa)
 - [Kubernetes to the Cloud with Spring Boot and JHipster](/blog/2021/06/01/kubernetes-spring-boot-jhipster)
 - [Spring Native in Action with the Okta Spring Boot Starter](/blog/2021/09/16/spring-native-okta-starter)

+You can find the complete source code for this tutorial on [Github](https://github.com/indiepopart/thymeleaf-security).

+Be sure to follow us on [Twitter](https://twitter.com/oktadev) and subscribe to our [YouTube Channel](https://youtube.com/c/oktadev) so that you never miss any of our excellent content!